ReachPlus/PanicButton/readme.md

 }
 ```

-**Step 3:**
+**Step 3: Define the Alert Payload**

-Next is to define Alert payload to send to server, we will be doing this in separate text file and name of that text file will be entered in configuration file above
+The alert payload will contain the contents of the alert we plan to send.
+It will be stored in a separate text file which is loaded from the settings.config.json file.

 ```xml
 <Job xmlns:ns2="urn:oasis:names:tc:emergency:cap:1.2">